magento/devdocs/src/guides/v2.4/release-notes/backward-incompatible-changes/index.md

 ### MediaContent and MediaContentApi modules

-The MediaContent and MediaContentApi modules were introduced to provide the ability to manage relationships between content and media assets used in that content.
+The 'MediaContent' and 'MediaContentApi' modules were introduced to provide the ability to manage relationships between content and media assets used in that content.

-Additionally, observers have been added to the CMS and Catalog modules to save the relationship of corresponding entities to MediaContent storage.
+Additionally, observers have been added to the CMS and Catalog modules to save the relationship of corresponding entities to 'MediaContent' storage.

 ### Method parameter typing changed